onnx/turnkeyml/README.md

 You can configure each `Tool` by passing it arguments.
 For example, `export-pytorch --opset 18` would set the opset of the resulting ONNX model to 18.

-A full command with an arguments could look like:
+A full command with an argument looks like:

 ```
 > turnkey -i bert.py discover export-pytorch --opset 18 optimize-ort conver-fp16